oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 `utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected `restartVersion`, image name, and ready state. |
 `utils/patch-restart-version.sh` | Utility for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll'). |
 `utils/opss-wallet.sh` | Utility for exporting or importing a JRF domain OPSS wallet file. |

+#### Ensuring your Kubernetes cluster can access images

+If you run the sample from a machine that is remote to one or more of your Kubernetes cluster worker nodes, then you need to ensure that the images you create can be accessed from any node in the cluster.

+For example, if you have permission to put the image in a Docker repository that the cluster can also access, then:
+  - After you've created an image:
+    - `docker tag` the image with a target image name (including the registry hostname, port, repository name, and the tag, if needed).
+    - `docker push` the tagged image to the target repository.
+  - Before you deploy a domain resource:
+    - Modify the domain resource file's `image:` value to match the Docker tag for the image in the repository.
+    - If the repository requires a login, then also deploy a corresponding Kubernetes docker secret to the same namespace that the domain resource will use, and modify the domain resource file's `imagePullSecrets:` to reference this secret.

+Alternatively, if you have access to the local Docker image cache on each worker node in the cluster, then you can use a docker command to save the image to a file, copy the image file to each worker node, and use a docker command to load the image file into the node's image cache.

+For more information, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).

 ### Prerequisites for all domain types